Maprunner/routegadget/docs/user-guide/page-layout.md

 :::tip

 Click and drag to move the map.
-Zoom in and out by using the mouse scroll wheel.
+Zoom in and out by using the mouse scroll wheel or the icon buttons in the icon bar.

 :::